AI SDR

 Growth of AI SDR Adoption

-2. In 2021, roughly 18% of B2B companies were using AI-assisted sales development tools.
+2. According to Salesforce's State of Sales Report, 6th Edition (2024), in 2021 roughly 18% of B2B companies were using AI-assisted sales development tools.
 By 2024, that number had climbed past 40%.
-The adoption doubled in three years.

-6. There were fewer than 10 dedicated AI SDR platforms in 2020.
-By 2024, that number was north of 60.
-The vendor landscape exploded.
+6. According to G2's Sales Automation Market Report, 2026, there were fewer than 10 dedicated AI SDR platforms in 2020.
+By 2024, that number had grown north of 60.

 AI SDR Impact on Lead Generation